MarcusGrass/MarcusGrass.github.io/pages/projects/Threads.md

 1. Caller joins the child thread by waiting for the `futex`-variable to change value to `0`.
 In this case the caller deallocates the `futex`, takes the return value of the heap freeing its memory, and deallocates the `should_dealloc` pointer.
 2. Caller drops the `JoinHandle<T>`.
-This is racy, we need to read `should_dealloc` to see that the childthread hasn't already completed its work.
+This is racy, we need to read `should_dealloc` to see that the child thread hasn't already completed its work.
 If it has, we wait on the `futex` to make sure the child thread is completely done, then deallocate as above.
 3. The child thread tries to set `should_dealloc` to `true` and fails, meaning that the calling thread has already